Lung Cancer Screening

 - A personal or family history of lung cancer

 If you require a screening for lung cancer, or would like to discuss your concerns about the condition with a specialist, please contact Niagara Falls Memorial Medical Center today.
-You may request an appointment using our secure form, or call (716) 278-4000 to schedule a consultation during normal business hours.
+Request an appointment below.

 “We all take different paths in life, but no matter where we go, we take

 a little of each other everywhere.” – Unknown